 John Vogel <email@example.com>

 When everyone arrives at the airport, the green taxi pulls in behind Henry Fonds's convertible, which pulls up to the front of the yellow taxi.
-Moments later, the taxi driver arrives on the motorcycle and as he hits the back of the taxi, he flies over it, but the other cars are not there.
+Moments later, the taxi driver arrives on the motorcycle.
+He hits the back of the taxi and flies over it, but the other cars are not there.
 See more »

 See more »